cebe/markdown/README.md

 	}
 	```

-2. "rendering" the element.
+2. **Rendering** the element.
 After all blocks have been consumed, they are being rendered using the
    `render{elementName}()`-method where `elementName` refers to the name of the element in the abstract syntax tree:

    ```php